 GCA has not undertaken a site visit and inspection because one was not requested by EnQuest, and GCA did not consider that this was necessary for the purposes of the preparation of the CPR.
 Although GCA has reviewed and discussed relevant materials provided by EnQuest, it is not in a position to comment definitively on the operations or facilities in place, their appropriateness and condition, or whether they are in compliance with the regulations pertaining to such operations.
-Further, GCA is not in a position to comment on any aspect of health, safety, or environment of such operation.
+Further, GCA is not in a position to comment of such operation.